gmagnenat/reddit/README.md

 # Group project.
-Learning how to play with data comming from reddit.
+Learning how to play with data coming from reddit.

 We use the json data given by reddit